Japanese Language Subjects

 |5||Japanese for Communication III||2|

 |6||Japanese for Communication IV||2|

-・Credits earned from Japanese language subjects are counted towards the completion requirements differently depending on the graduate school / program and details are outlined in the table on the previous page; however, these credits count as part of the maximum credit limit set for each semester.
+- Credits earned from Japanese language subjects are counted towards the completion requirements differently depending on the graduate school / program and details are outlined in the table above; however, these credits count as part of the maximum credit limit set for each semester.